Swarmops/Swarmops/README.md

 Release schedule
 ----------------

-Stable releases are built every six months, at the end of every calendar half-year.
-Sprints (currently "betas") are built on the 5th of every month, sometimes skipping a month when bigger features are being written.
+Stable releases are built every six months, in March and September.
+These are called YEAR.MONTH, like 2019.9, along with a release name.
+Sprints toward these releases are built on the 5th of every month, sometimes skipping a month when bigger features are being written.
 Internal builds are built all the time and can be tested at http://sandbox.swarmops.com/ which doesn't require a login.

 This is the plan, at least.
 "Stable" is a somewhat wide definition at the moment.
 Rather, Swarmops has a few functions to go to enter Open Beta stage.